CharIN North America

 Board members CharIN Inc.

-Dr. Eng.
-Mohamad Abdul-Hak
+Dr. Mohamad Abdul-Hak

-Mercedes-Benz Research & Development North America, Inc
+Mercedes-Benz Research & Development North America, Inc, Senior Manager, High Voltage Systems and Power Electronics

 Robert Barrosa